How to plan an Italy trip

 So make sure to build in a couple of tours when you are planning a trip to Italy.

-Our favorite small group tour company is Take Walks (formerly Walks of Italy) and we prefer With Locals for private tours.
+Our favorite small group tour companies are Take Walks (formerly Walks of Italy) and Liv Tours and we prefer With Locals for private tours.
 Both offer very well designed and engaging tours of the major sights in Italy as well as interesting food and cultural tours.

 - Take Walks have a longstanding reputation for excellent service, groups under 20 people and guaranteed departures.
 So if you are the only person booked on a tour it will still go ahead.
 We recently enjoyed our Colosseum at night tour and day trip to Tuscany with them